Our region's plan

 The evidence used to develop the plan

-While developing the NRM plan a library of evidence was created (search for AMLR NRM Board).
-This library catalogues the evidence that was used to develop the plan.
-The library is continually added to as new and better information to support the plan becomes available.
+The plan is supported by a library that catalogues the evidence used to develop the plan.
+The library is continually added to as new and better information becomes available.